Unboxed-Software/solana-course/content/permanent-delegate.md

 ### 7. Test Setup

-Now that we have the ability to create a mint with a permanent delegate for all of it's new mint accounts, let's write some tests to see how it functions.
+Now that we have the ability to create a mint with a permanent delegate for all of its new mint accounts, let's write some tests to see how it functions.

 ### 7.1 Create Mint with Permanent Delegate

 Let's first create a mint with `payer` as the permanent delegate.
-To do this we call the `createTokenExtensionMintWithPermanentDelegate` function we just created in out `index.ts` file:
+To do this we call the `createTokenExtensionMintWithPermanentDelegate` function we just created in our `index.ts` file:

 ```ts
 // CREATE MINT ACCOUNT WITH PERMANENT DELEGATE